-When selling a property, the seller needs to complete a property disclosure.
+When selling a property in Louisiana, the seller needs to complete a property disclosure.
+This can either be the Louisiana Real Estate Commission’s Residential Property Disclosure Form or another form that contains substantially the same information.
 This applies to most real estate transfers with a few exceptions.
 A few examples of these exceptions include:

 When filling out a property disclosure, here are a few main items to include.

 Items To Consider

 The buyer will want to know the flood zone of the land.
 The types of flood zones vary but are either preferred or non-preferred.
 Property on land located in a non-preferred flood zone may have a high flood insurance premium.
 This can impact the value of a house because it is an extra monthly expense.